harleytml/tsos-nucleus/documents/TSOS-Ports.md

 This is the Raspiberry Pi 3, with a ARM64 processor.

-pc98

-This is the NEC-PC98, with a x86 processor, with non PC-Compatible hardware.

-pcxt

-This is the PC XT, with somewhat PC-Compatible hardware.

-pcat

-This is the PC AT, with somewhat PC-Compatible hardware.

 nds

 This is the Nintendo Dual Screen, with dual ARM processors.